Skip to main content

 As soon as Ajbante Kanwar tilted the bowl of rice at the threshold of the Kumbha Palace at Chittorgarh, she felt a deep surge of emotions inside her.
 It had been a long journey from the time she had dreamt this dream to a struggle of the mind and heart, and finally, she had seen in his eyes a sense of respect she was looking for, for who she was.
 Today, the corner of her red veil was tied to his stole as she crossed the threshold into the Sisodia house, her soul knotted to him, for eternity.
 She felt like all her prayers had been answered.

-Ajbante Kanwar was however alert ever since she stepped inside the Ranimahal.
+Ajbante Kanwar was, however, alert ever since she stepped inside the Ranimahal.
 From as much as she had heard of the Ranimahal, from her mother, newcomers were often tested here.
 It was a game of tactful survival and diplomacy; she had to make sure Kunwar Partap was proud of his decision.
 Her words and moves were to be accounted for very carefully in the next few months.
 All the royal ladies had surrounded the new bride; princesses, queens, foster mothers and elderly ladies, as merriment went on in the courtyard of the Ranimahal while the men rejoiced at court.
-The whole Chittorgarh was celebrating the welcoming of their future queen.
+The whole of Chittorgarh was celebrating the welcoming of their future queen.

 Amidst all the celebration, eager questions and judging looks, Ajbante Baisa felt conscious.
-It was only when Maharani Jivanta Bai walked up to her along with Rani Sajja Bai, did the eager questions stop.
+It was only when Maharani Jivanta Bai walked up to her along with Rani Sajja Bai did the eager questions stopped.
 Ajbante Kanwar looked up at the queen, for the first time from behind her veil.
 Maharani Jivanta Bai had kind eyes.
-There was a sense of humbleness in her, that Ajbante Kanwar immediately connected to.
+There was a sense of humility in her that Ajbante Kanwar immediately connected to.
 She felt as much at home as Kunwar Partap did.
 The Maharani lifted her veil slightly and smiled at her.
-Ajbante managed to give a nervous faint smile as the queen cupped her face and kissed her forehead.
-Ajbante’s vision blurred as she in an impulse hugged the queen's mother.
-She realized ever since the morning rituals, she had not had the time to miss her mother, Ratan Baisa or the place she left behind called home.
+Ajbante managed to give a nervous, faint smile as the queen cupped her face and kissed her forehead.
+Ajbante’s vision blurred as she, in an impulse, hugged the queen's mother.
+She realised ever since the morning rituals, she had not had the time to miss her mother, Ratan Baisa or the place she left behind called home.
 This new place felt less like home, with so many unknown faces around her, and so much grandeur she never imagined.
 Rani Sajjabai smiled at her innocence while some of the royal ladies frowned at her informal move.
 Hugging the Maharani of Mewar like that was unexpected.
 Jivanta Bai placed her hand gently over the new bride’s shoulder, making her fear her move as she drew away quickly.
 The Maharani sat in front of the new bride, cupping her face in her hand and wiping away her tears.
 Ajbante Kanwar looked up at her again, this time with more respect than fear.
 The Maharani placed a gold plate of jewellery, clothes and dry fruits covered with a red cloth in front of her as she was about to touch her feet.

 Ajbante Baisa could now see where Kunwar Partap got his generosity from.
-She had heard of Maharani Jivanta Bai but never had she imagined a lady so graceful.
+She had heard of Maharani Jivanta Bai, but never had she imagined a lady so graceful.
 With gratitude, she smiled at the mother.
 “And call me Ranima.”

-“Actually Ranisa wants to tell you that we want good news as soon as possible, this was just an indication of that!”
-Someone spoke as the ladies laughed making Ajbante Kanwar blush red.
+“Actually, Ranisa wants to tell you that we want good news as soon as possible, this was just an indication of that!”
+Someone spoke as the ladies laughed, making Ajbante Kanwar blush red.

-Two maids had accompanied Ajbante Baisa from her home, and they followed in toe silently behind them as Heer Kanwar walked her through the corridor to her chambers.
+Two maids had accompanied Ajbante Baisa from her home, and they followed in their footsteps silently behind them as Heer Kanwar walked her through the corridor to her chambers.
 Ajbante looked around to landmark a few statues and vases to make sure she did not lose her way into the rani mahal if left alone.
-Once they reached the beautifully decorated room of the newlywed bride, Heer Kanwar spoke with authority asking the maids to help the Kunwarani change into something more comfortable.
+Once they reached the beautifully decorated room of the newlywed bride, Heer Kanwar spoke with authority, asking the maids to help the Kunwarani change into something more comfortable.
 Dai Kokoi had opened ajar the door to her room and left them there till dinner was announced.
 As the maids opened the trunks, Ajbante Baisa noticed Heer Kanwar examine her dagger carefully.

 “You must be the princess of Jallore.”
 She spoke softly as Heer Baisa flashed a smile.